CompRoboMealVision/meal_recognition/README.md

 Comp Robo 2017

 ## Overview
-The goal of this project was to programatically label food images.
+The goal of this project was to programmatically label food images.
 Although this task is relatively easy for humans, is difficult for machines.
 Recognizing foods in an image is the first step towards developing an algorithm to count calories, which would be useful for diabetics and people looking to develop healthy eating habits.
 Our pipeline worked as follows:

 ![flow pipeline](https://github.com/CompRoboMealVision/meal_recognition/blob/master/resources/pipeline.png)

-For example, given an image of icecream, it outputs the probablity of the top five classes.
+For example, given an image of ice cream, it outputs the probability of the top five classes.

 ![ginger icecream](https://github.com/CompRoboMealVision/meal_recognition/blob/master/resources/ginger_icecream_hist.png)

-In this case, it correctly identified it as icecream.
+In this case, it correctly identified it as ice cream.

 ## Plate Isolator.
 The step in our data pipeline was to isolate just the food in an image with possibly many visual features.
 Inspired by [DeepFood](https://arxiv.org/abs/1606.05675), where they manually drew a bounding box for increased performance.
 Our method crops the image automatically by leveraging a common trait in many food images - that the food is on an ellipsoid or circular plate.
 We implemented the method presented in [Nie et al 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3739713/).

 ![Plate Isolation](https://github.com/CompRoboMealVision/meal_recognition/blob/master/resources/Plate_Isolation.png)